-3.6 Counselor Certification
+3.7 Counselor Certification

-- 3.6.1 Once a volunteer completes the required tax law and administrative training, passes the required tests, completes all other required training, and signs the IRS Form 13615, they should be certified by the Approving Official. - 3.6.2 Late recruits may be allowed to certify even if they miss classroom training by completing self-study of the same tax law and tax software material as if they attended scheduled training, and meeting all the other volunteer and Counselor certification requirements.
-They should work closely with a seasoned Counselor once they have completed the certification requirements when they begin preparing tax returns. - 3.6.3 The Training Specialist is responsible for training and certifying Training Coordinators and Instructors.
+- 3.7.1 Once a volunteer completes the required tax law and administrative training, passes the required tests, completes all other required training, and signs the IRS Form 13615, they should be certified by an Approving Official. - 3.7.2 Late recruits may be allowed to certify, even if they miss classroom training, by completing self-study of the same tax law and tax software material as if they attended scheduled training, and meeting all the other volunteer and Counselor certification requirements.
+They should work closely with a seasoned Counselor once they have completed the certification requirements when they begin preparing tax returns. - 3.7.3 The Training Specialist is responsible for training and certifying Training Coordinators and Instructors.
 Training Coordinators and Instructors are then Approving Officials and are responsible for training and certifying other volunteers.

-3.7 Certification Tests
+3.8 Certification Tests

-- 3.7.1 A volunteer has two attempts to pass each certification test and may not be certified at that level if unable to pass any test in two attempts. - 3.7.2 The required IRS tests may be taken at home or in class at the District Coordinator's discretion.
-However, taking the tests via the IRS Link & Learn online site is encouraged. - 3.7.3 Tests taken manually using IRS Form 6744 and other specialized tests will be graded by an Instructor certified at the Advanced level and for any additional specialized subjects being tested. - 3.7.4 Tests taken using Link & Learn are scored by the software program.
-Participating volunteers print the Form 13615 when their tests or retests are completed.
-A pass/fail indicator will print on the form for each test.
-The printed form is to be given to the approving Instructor.
+3.8.1 A volunteer has two attempts to pass each certification test and may not be certified at that level if unable to pass any test in two attempts.

-- 3.7.5 The test answers (IRS Pub 4189) may be ordered by the Training Specialist from the local IRS SPEC Relationship Manager after becoming certified by either completing the written tax law test and sending it with the signed IRS Form 13615 to the IRS Relationship Manager for scoring, or by using the IRS "Link & Learn", and then providing those results and the signed IRS Form 13615 to the Relationship Manager.
-If the Training Specialist or state designee does not receive the answer sheet from the IRS Territory office, they should 'Submit a request' through OneSupport Help Center.
-The Training Specialist will ensure the test answers are provided only to certified Instructors. - 3.7.6 It is strongly recommended that volunteers demonstrate to an Instructor or their supervisor that they have researched and understand the correct answers to any questions missed on the tests. - 3.7.7 The signed Volunteer Agreements will be retained by the District for reference until the end of the calendar year.
-This is more stringent than the IRS Quality Site Requirement number 7, but may be useful for those seeking Continuing Education Credits and to verify certification if a disagreement should arise.
+- 3.8.2 Taking the tests via the IRS Link & Learn online site is strongly preferred.
+The required IRS tests may be taken at home or in class at the District Coordinator's discretion. - 3.8.3 Tests taken manually using IRS Form 6744 and other specialized tests will be graded by an Instructor certified at the Advanced level and for any additional specialized subjects being tested.
+It is strongly preferred that after completing the test manually that it be entered into Link & Learn. - 3.8.4 Tests taken using Link & Learn are scored by the software program.
+Participating volunteers print and sign the Volunteer Agreement form (13615) when their tests or retests are completed and give or email it to the Approving Official. - 3.8.5 The test answers are available to Instructors on the IRS "Link & Learn" site after, passing the respective tests. - 3.8.6 It is strongly recommended that volunteers demonstrate to an Instructor or their supervisor that they have researched and understand the correct answers to any questions missed on the tests. - 3.8.7 The volunteer-signed Volunteer Agreements (13615) must be signed and dated by an Approving Official (certified Training Specialist, Training Coordinator, Instructor or other designated certified volunteer) after the volunteer identification is verified to be valid and will be retained by the District for reference until the end of the calendar year.
+This retention requirement is more stringent than the IRS Quality Site Requirement number 7, but may be useful for those seeking Continuing Education Credits and to verify certification if a disagreement should arise.

-3.8 Recording Certification
+3.9 Recording Certification

+All AARP Foundation Tax-Aide volunteers must be in the Portal.
 The certifications for each volunteer are logged in the Portal and are due by the third business day of February.
 Certifications must be updated if changes occur between the February due date and April 1 when the records are locked.
 Each State Coordinator will establish a process that ensures the recording of volunteer certifications is completed using the tools provided by the National Office.
-The process must include the designation of one or more specific Volunteer Leaders to record the certification levels of all volunteers and the appointment of a member of the SMT to oversee the process and to ensure that reporting is complete and deadlines are met.
+The process must include the designation of one or more specific

+Volunteer Leaders to record the certification levels of all volunteers and the appointment of a member of the SMT to oversee the process and to ensure that reporting is complete and deadlines are met.

-3.9 Volunteer Assignments
+3.10 Volunteer Assignments

-3.9.1 At least two Counselors must be present at any time tax returns are being prepared to ensure quality review of all tax returns.
+3.10.1 At least two Counselors must be present at any time tax returns are being prepared to ensure quality review of all tax returns.